Do you have questions about financial aid?

 There are consequences in financial aid (as well has academically--or both) for dropping or not attending classes and the academic progress guidelines are reviewed in Satisfactory Academic Progress.

-Some students in pre-degree programs, such as Prospective Degree or CASL SOAR, and consortium students have eligibility at the University of Michigan-Dearborn filing the FAFSA and may be eligible for federal financial aid.
+Some students non-degree programs, such as Prospective Degree and consortium students have eligibility at the University of Michigan-Dearborn filing the FAFSA and may be eligible for federal financial aid.
 Guest students do not qualify for federal aid, but may qualify for some state programs and alternative loans.
 You should visit the special enrollments section of our website for details.

 You may file using the secured website FAFSA on the Web at www.fafsa.gov and or use your U.S. Department of Education FSA ID as your electronic signature.
 If you are unable to use your FSA ID, you can print a signature page and mail it to the Federal Student Aid Processing Center.
 If you are a dependent student, at least one of your parents must also have U.S. Department of Education FSA ID to use as his or her electronic signature.
 Don't forget to print a copy of your application and confirmation page.

-The FAFSA application cycle for 2017-2018 started on October 1, 2016.
-The Office of Financial Aid & Scholarships strongly encourages prospective and current students to complete their FAFSA by our priority deadline of January 1, 2017 for consideration for UM-Dearborn Grant.
+The FAFSA application cycle for 2020-2021 started on October 1, 2019.
+The Office of Financial Aid & Scholarships strongly encourages prospective and current students to complete their FAFSA by our priority deadline of January 1, 2019.
+It is very important to complete any requirements for documents and accepted admission status by March 1, 2019 for priority consideration for the UM-Dearborn Grant.

 The Office of Financial Aid & Scholarships will process your application even if you file after the recommended filing date.
 Your application, however, must be received and completed while you are still enrolled on at least a half-time basis (6 credits for undergraduates and 4 credits for graduate students.)
 Your aid may be processed after the start of the academic year.
 You are also less likely to receive grant assistance from the university because funds may be expended.
 Undergraduate and graduate students who enroll in a degree program AND have at least half-time status student loans.
 Eligible undergraduates may also be considered for Federal Pell Grant.